cp2k/dbcsr/src/acc/libsmm_acc/libcusmm/tune.md

-# Autotuning Procedure for Finding Optimal Cuda Kernel Parameters in `libcusmm`
+# Autotuning Procedure for Finding Optimal CUDA Kernel Parameters in `libcusmm`

-The performance of the matrix-matrix multiplication kernels is highly dependant on the choice of algorithm and parameters, this is why autotuning is used to find optimal kernel parameters.
+The performance of the matrix-matrix multiplication kernels is highly dependent on the choice of algorithm and parameters, this is why autotuning is used to find optimal kernel parameters.

 ---